Carlie Mantilla

-Carlie Andrea Mantilla (born May 05, 1989) is a Mexican-American actress and writer.
-She is best known for her work on Angel Falls Christmas, The Greatest Beer Run Ever, When Harry Tries to Marry, and Groundswell.
+Carlie Andrea Mantilla-Jordan (born May 5, 1989) is an American actress and writer.
+She is best known for her work on Angel Falls Christmas, The Greatest Beer Run Ever, The Shinjiro Atae Documentary and Groundswell.
 She was named the Best Comedian in LA by the Los Angeles Magazine.
+She is of Mexican descent.

 Biography

-Mantilla was born on May 05, 1989, in Los Angeles and raised between the United States and Mexico City.
-After completing her early education, she attended Los Angeles Film School.

-Mantilla began her career performing stand-up comedy at the Hollywood Improv in Los Angeles.
+Mantilla-Jordan began her career performing stand-up comedy at the Hollywood Improv in Los Angeles.
 She later starred in the musical short Gangsta Waitress, which she co-wrote and which featured Lily Tomlin and Richard Lewis.
 She is the co-writer and director of the award winning digital series Your Mom Says Hi!.
 Mantilla wrote the 2021 movie Angel Falls Christmas, in which she played Angelina.
-The movie was aired on Amazon Prime and Netflix.
+The movie was aired on Amazon Prime and was in Netflix top 10 in over 40 countries.

-Mantilla won the NYC Winter Film Award of Excellence for Best digital series Your Mom Says Hi! in 2018, and was named Best Comedian in Los Angeles by Los Angeles Magazine.
+She won the NYC Winter Film Award of Excellence for Best digital series Your Mom Says Hi! in 2018, and was named Best Comedian in Los Angeles by Los Angeles Magazine.

+In 2023, Mantilla-Jordan and her husband John Eliot Jordan began co-directing a documentary about Shinjiro Atae, the first J-Pop idol to come out as a gay man.
+The film is being produced by Fisher Stevens and Peter Farrelly.